warint/statcanR/cran-comments.md

 This is a resubmission.
 In this version I have :

-* Put the Title field in title case.

-* Omitted the redundancies in the Title fied and the Description field.
+* Omitted the redundancies in the Description field.

+* Deleted the \dontrun{} in our example as recommended.

+* Modified our code so that the function does not write by default in the user's home filespace .
+To do so, I omitted all default path = getwd() in the function.

+* Modified the vignettes so it can reflect our modifications in our code.

-* Added reference in the Description field by joining the DOI .
+* Added information in the README.Rmd regarding references and acknowledgment.

 ## Test environments
 * local OS X install, R 3.6.1